Learn Sculptural Needle Felting with Stephanie Metz

 My approach is informed by my background in ‘traditional’ materials and techniques for sculpture: shaping clay, carving stone and wood, and joining metal.
 Needle felting doesn’t come from a long and storied tradition full of rigid rules: we’re making the rules as we go, and breaking them, too.
 Sculpture can be framed as problem-solving: finding creative and satisfying ways to make your materials act and look how you want.
 Students get excited by my unconventional ways of addressing armatures, vessel forms, inclusions, color, and making changes.
 Sign up for one of my ‘sleep-away-camp’ workshops if you want to get a fresh, helpful, and playful approach to sculptural needle felting.

-In-Person Sculptural Needle Felting Workshops in 2025:
+In-Person Sculptural Needle Felting Workshop in 2026

 Available Any Time: Online Video Workshop